Mardi Gras Three Kings Cakes

 1/2 cup (1 stick) butter, softened

-2 small, plastic baby figurines, coins or beans each wrapped
+2 small, plastic baby figurines, coins or beans each wrapped in wax paper

 2 cups powdered sugar